kul-group/MAZE-sim/docs/source/installation.rst

     cd MAZE-sim
     pip install .

-Finally, verify that the install was successful by running a python shell in your terminal and importing maze package.
+Finally, verify that the install was successful by running a python shell in your terminal and importing the MAZE package.

 .. code-block:: bash